Combining Qualitative and Quantitative Research for the Best Results

 What are the basics for running an effective qualitative research project?

-A clear goal for your qualitative study - what are you trying to identify?
+A clear goal for your qualitative study - what are you trying to identify by conducting research this way?
 What's your hypothesis?
-This should guide how you draft your research survey questions, and how you plan to collate your data and observations.
+This should guide how you draft your research survey questions, and how you plan to collate your data and structured observations.

-Recruitment of participants - it makes sense to only recruit those who match your target audience, or display certain behaviours, right?
-However, they all must display the same traits or behaviours in order for the data to be valid.
+Recruitment of participants - it makes sense to only recruit those who match your target audience, or display certain behaviors, right?
+However, they all must display the same traits or behaviors in order for the data to be valid.

 The right environment - somewhere where participants feel comfortable talking openly.
 This can be in person or via a digital platform, solo or as a group.